AminulIslam254/Inventory-Management-Project/README.md

 This is a Project to manage the inventory for Buying and Selling Products

 About this Project:-
-In typical stores there's usually thousands of customer comes every hour to buy products, so its becomes pretty dificult to get a hold of the data of every single products that had sold.This project will keep a track of the data of the selling products
+In typical stores there's usually thousands of customer comes every hour to buy products, so its becomes pretty dificult to get a hold of the data of every single products that had been sold.This project will keep a track of the data of the selling products.

 Features in this Project:-